pulumi/docs/content/docs/concepts/resources/dynamic-providers.md

 Now, with this, we can construct new `Random` resource instances, and Pulumi will drive the right calls at the right time.

-### Example: GitHub Labels REST API
+### Example: GitHub Labels REST API (Creds via Pulumi Config)

 This example highlights how to make REST API calls to a backing provider to perform CRUD operations.
 In this case, the backing provider is the GitHub API.

+A fundamental requirement for a dynamic provider that calls an API is managing the credentials needed for the API calls.
+One approach is to just pass the necessary creds as inputs when declaring resources using the dynamic resource provider.
+But passing provider credentials when declaring resources is an antipattern, to say the least.
+Therefore, other mechanisms that allow the dynamic resource provider to consume the needed credentials outside of the resource declaration are preferred.
+This example uses [Pulumi Config](/docs/concepts/config) to get the credential.

 Because the resource provider method implementations will be serialized and used in a different process, we keep all the work to initialize the REST client and to make calls to it, local to each function.

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}